 Allow the marshmallows to sit for several hours, or overnight before unmolding them.

-Square Marshmallows: If you want to make square marshmallows, just line a 9×9 baking dish with parchment that has been generously dusted with powdered sugar.
+Square Marshmallows: If you want to make square marshmallows, just lightly grease a baking dish with butter.
 Pour the marshmallow into the pan and allow to sit for several hours or overnight.
+To cut, dust the marshmallows and work surface generously with powdered sugar.
+Butter the blade of a knife and cut into desired shape.
+Dust with more sugar to prevent from sticking.

 To unmold the set marshmallows: